concordchat-legacy/concord-api/README.md

-# Scales
+# Concord
-Privacy-focused, scalable, and fast backend API for scales.
+Privacy-focused, scalable, and fast backend API for concord.